Vladimir Nikitin (boxer)

 Vladimir Olegovich Nikitin (Владимир Олегович Никитин; born 22 March 1990) is a Russian professional boxer.
-He is best known for winning the bronze medal at the 2016 Rio Olympics against Irish boxer Michael Conlan.
+He is best known for getting gifted the bronze medal at the 2016 Rio Olympics against Irish boxer Michael Conlan.

 Amateur career

 Nikitin gained a bronze medal in the 2013 European Amateur Boxing Championships, losing to gold medallist John Joe Nevin in the semi-final.
 Later that year, he won silver at the 2013 AIBA World Boxing Championships, losing in the final to Azerbaijan's Javid Chalabiyev.

 In the 2016 Olympics Nikitin secured another medal by reaching the semi-finals.
 His defeats of Chatchai Butdee and top seed Michael Conlan on judges decisions in the previous two rounds saw the Thai and Irish camps both question the integrity of the judges.
 Nikitin withdrew from the semi-final due to injuries sustained from the Conlan fight, but took home a bronze medal.

 Vladimir Nikitin's final fight took place in Syktyvkar at a tournament dedicated to the 100th anniversary of the Komi Republic.
 The fight for the championship belt of the Eurasian Boxing Parliament with a representative of Tanzania Ally Mwerangi took place on August 19, 2022.
 Nikitin won.